AMIRHOSSEINFSH/coin-Ranking/README.md

 # Open source Crypto Currency Tracker Application
-based on Clean Artichecture and also using https://developers.coinranking.com/api/documentation api for it.
+based on Clean Architecture and also using https://developers.coinranking.com/api/documentation api for it.
 (Retrofit+Corutine+Navigation Component+dataBinding+Room)